wuan/ci-tools/README.rst

     update_job_state master-unittests master-integrationtests

-This will create a local database `master-unittests.db` containing all test results.
+This will create local databases ``master-unittests.db`` and ``master-integrationtests.db``  containing all test results of the given job name ``master-unittests`` and ``master-integrationtests``.
 Newer Suites overwrite older ones.
 Full tests runs overwrite all results.

 merge test results of job database
 ----------------------------------